-To set up a Performance Analyzer experiment, choose a task from the Select Task submenu in the Perf menu in the WorkShop Debugger window (see Figure 3-1, page 47).
+To set up a Performance Analyzer experiment, choose a task from the Select Task submenu in the Perf menu in the WorkShop Debugger window (see Figure 4-1, page 47).
+The Performance Analyzer will then automatically enable data collection of the pertinent performance data items.

-Figure 3-1 Select Task Submenu
+Figure 4-1 Select Task Submenu